codeforamerica/balance/HOW_TO_ADD_A_STATE.md

 ## Collect state info (no coding necessary!)

 The first step for adding a state is finding some basic information.
-We keep this info in a Google Spreadsheet here: [https://docs.google.com/a/codeforamerica.org/spreadsheets/d/12jOXkz1bt7bHzhuXhHYdHhTd45IgrmyVg8-hw93BjIo/edit?usp=sharing](https://docs.google.com/a/codeforamerica.org/spreadsheets/d/12jOXkz1bt7bHzhuXhHYdHhTd45IgrmyVg8-hw93BjIo/edit?usp=sharing)
+We keep this info in a Google Spreadsheet here:
+<a href="https://docs.google.com/a/codeforamerica.org/spreadsheets/d/12jOXkz1bt7bHzhuXhHYdHhTd45IgrmyVg8-hw93BjIo/edit?usp=sharing" target="_blank">https://docs.google.com/a/codeforamerica.org/spreadsheets/d/12jOXkz1bt7bHzhuXhHYdHhTd45IgrmyVg8-hw93BjIo/edit?usp=sharing</a>

 If your state's info is _not_ there — add it!
-You will need:

-1. The **phone number for checking SNAP balance** in your state.
+1. The **existing phone number for checking SNAP balance** in your state.
 You can find this by searching on Google for "STATENAME snap ebt balance."

 2. **\# of digits** an EBT card has in your state (check your state's SNAP web site)